mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 Te takes a lead on looking for help on added a new GDP following enemies.
 He starts with menu, then book, then Da suggests googling and thus taking a step outside of the walled garden.

 Discussion.
 There are pros and cons stepping outside that garden.
 Confusion, conflicts, complexity. etc. Vs. generating new patterns and personalisation of game content.
+NOTE - THIS LINKS WITH DISCUSSION ON CHOICE OF DESIGN MORE GENERALLY.

+#### Tactics in accessing help from peers and facilitators

+A common teacher tactic is ask three then me.

+The family group of Mi, Zi and Ne showed a lot of flexibility and tactical choices when trying to overcome blocks.

+Zi more directly and loudly asking for help for faciliator often followed by comment from his mother to leave him alone.

+in 2019-03-18 - 18.20 Mi's meets many small blocks and asks for help from a variety of people.
+- Student helper to get online,
+- Peer parent about use of piskel, and then her son
+- Ne daughter
+- Mick overall facilitator

 ## Interpersonal Plane (Guided Participation)